JiZhang495/wavemusic/README.md

 ----

 The *simplest.py* script in the *examples* folder demonstrates creation of simple monophonic melodies with sine waves and square waves.
 The song is "Ting Wo Shuo Xie Xie Ni".
-We would like add more features to the program to produce chords and more complicated melodies in the future.
+We would like to add more features to the program to produce chords and more complicated melodies in the future.